LambdaTest/documentation/docs/smartui-cli-build-name.md

     }}
 ></script>

 SmartUI CLI allows you to group screenshots in a build name and append new screenshots to an existing build.
-This feature enables you to assign build names, add screnshots to existing builds and manage your visual tests efficiently.
+This feature enables you to assign build names, add screenshots to existing builds and manage your visual tests efficiently.

 ## Prerequisites